YuxiangGao0321/FEniCS_tutorial_2023/Tutorial/intercomparison.md

 | $l_c$ | 0.0015 | $\textnormal{mm}$|
 | $\eta$ | 1e-6 | $\textnormal{kN} \cdot \textnormal{s/m}^2$|

 And the same displacement control is also applied with a constant increment $\Delta u = 10^{-5}$ when $u<0.005$ and $\Delta u = 10^{-6}$ after that.
 The strain energy decomposition scheme proposed by Miehe el al. is applied for updating history variable.
-The iteration will be stopped when the reaction force on the top boundary less than 1% peak load.
+The iteration will be stopped when the reaction force on the top boundary will be less than 1% peak load.

 ### Results